-First things first, download the Uber in India app and get a discount by signing up with my invitation code:
+First things first, download the Uber app and get a Uber India discount code by signing up with my invitation code:

 What cities currently have Uber in India?

 It’s good to note that not every city will have Uber in India, but it’s on the rise and growing all the time.

 So far as of 2020, Uber is available in;

 Bangalore – Delhi – Mumbai – Kolkata – Hyderabad – Chennai – Pune – Jaipur – Chandigarh – Ahmedabad – Kochi – Ajmer – Udaipur – Jodhpur – Surat – Vadodara – Bhubaneshwar – Guwahati – Coimbatore – Indore – Mysore – Nagpur – Vishakapatnam – Nashik – Thiruvananthapuram – Mangalore – Bhopal – Ludhiana – Lucknow